olliiiver/sml_parser/README.md

 ## Debug mode

-If debug mode via `DEBUG_ARDUINO` or `DEBUG_NATIVE` (see examples/native/platformio.ini) is enabled, the SML data is displayed in a tree like structure.
+If debug mode via `SML_DEBUG` (see examples/native/platformio.ini) is enabled, the SML data is displayed in a tree like structure.

 ```
 START